Section 9.2: Professional Development Conference Planning Committee Operating Procedures

 - At least one representative member of the local chapter of the city in which the PDC is being planned should be considered to serve on the committee.

-- Committee members serve a three-year term and may not be reappointed.
+- Committee members serve a three-year term.
 Appointments are structured to allow for staggered terms.

 - The chair shall be designated by the vice president, professional development.
 The chair shall serve as an ex-officio member of the Council on Professional Development.
 The term of the chair is one year, renewable for a maximum of three consecutive years.